Little Caesars Arena: Naming rights

 On February 11, 2016, it was reported that a local businessman had sold the domain name "littlecaesarsarena.com" three weeks earlier to an international brokerage firm for "five figures", which suggested that Little Caesars, a pizza chain also owned by the Ilitch family, had acquired the naming rights to the new arena.
-Olympia Entertainment officially announced on April 28, 2016, that the venue would be known as Little Caesars Arena.
+Olympia Entertainment officially announced on April 28 that the venue would be known as Little Caesars Arena.
 It was also revealed that a large Little Caesars logo would be displayed on the arena's roof; the previous plan for the LED roof was dismissed as being a "placeholder".
 Chris Ilitch defended the decision of not selling the naming rights to a third-party company, arguing that it was meant to reflect Little Caesars' position as a "legacy business" of the Ilitch family.

 The announcement was poorly received.
 Prior to the unveiling of the official name, some fans suggested to The Detroit News that the arena should have been named after Gordie Howe.
-Following Howe's death on June 10, 2016, an online petition began to circulate requesting that Little Caesars Arena be renamed in honor of the former Red Wings player.
+Following Howe's death on June 10 an online petition began to circulate requesting that Little Caesars Arena be renamed in honor of the former Red Wings player.

 Events

 Ice hockey

 The 2017–18 edition of the Great Lakes Invitational moved to the arena for the first time from January 1–2, 2018.

 The 2020 NCAA Men's Frozen Four was scheduled to be held at Little Caesars Arena, hosted by Michigan State University.
 However, on March 12, 2020, the NCAA announced that all championships for the season would be cancelled due to the COVID-19 pandemic.

-The Professional Women's Hockey League (PWHL) hosted a game at Little Caesars Arena on March 16, 2024, between its Boston and Ottawa clubs; a crowd of 13,736 watched the game, which is the third largest crowd to ever watch a professional women's hockey game in the United States.
-The PWHL hosted another game at Little Caesars Arena between the Minnesota Frost and the New York Sirens on March 16, 2025; a crowd of 14,288 watched the game, which is the largest crowd to ever watch a professional women's hockey game in the United States.
-The PWHL will return to Detroit for two games, one between the Vancouver Goldeneyes and Boston Fleet on January 3, 2026, and the second one between the New York Sirens and Montreal Victoire on March 28.
+The Professional Women's Hockey League (PWHL) hosted a game at Little Caesars Arena on March 16, 2024, between its Boston and Ottawa clubs; a crowd of 13,736 watched the game, which was the largest crowd to ever watch a professional women's hockey game in the United States at the time.
+The PWHL hosted another game at Little Caesars Arena between the Minnesota Frost and the New York Sirens on March 16, 2025; a crowd of 14,288 watched the game.
+The PWHL hosted a third game at Little Caesars Arena between the Vancouver Goldeneyes and Boston Fleet on January 3, 2026.
+A fourth game between the New York Sirens and Montreal Victoire was held on March 28.
+The success of each PWHL Takeover Tour event lead to the creation of PWHL Detroit.